Ulteraa/YOLOv8Plus_Joint_Pose_Segmentation/README.md

 # Documentation: YOLOv8+: A Unified Framework for Joint Pose Estimation and Instance Segmentation

+# For PDF documentation and detailed results, please refer to the latest version (v3) available via the DOI link on Zenodo, as provided here

 [![DOI](https://zenodo.org/badge/902589803.svg)](https://doi.org/10.5281/zenodo.14630283)

 Format of the each annoted object is as follows: